You want to master Italian, right?

 - Rosetta Stone

-Let me repeat that, in my opinion, the best app to learn Italıan is Ripeti Con Me.
+Let me repeat that, in my opinion, the best app to learn Italian is Ripeti Con Me.

-What is the best way to learn Italian on your own?
+This is the best app to learn Italian

 Did you find the best app to learn Italian that works for you?

-Did you know that you can learn Italian while doing other things?
+Did you know that with some language learning apps you can learn Italian while doing other things?

 Think of the activities you do on a daily basis at home: having breakfast, cooking, cleaning, doing laundry…